Dynamic FTSS in Asynchronous Systems: the Case of Unison: Impossibility Results

 \item[Case 8:] $(r+2,r+2,r+1)$\\ The proof is similar to the case 4.

 \end{description}

-Overall, we can construct an infinite execution in which processor $p_{0}$ is crashed, processors from $p_{1}$ to $p_{r+1}$ are never enabled and processors $q$ and $q'$ execute a rule infinitely often.
-This execution verifies the strongly fair scheduling.
+Overall, we can construct an infinite execution where processor $p_{0}$ is crashed, processors from $p_{1}$ to $p_{r+1}$ are never enabled and processors $q$ and $q'$ execute a rule infinitely often.
+This execution satisfies the strongly fair scheduling.
 Notice that in this execution $p_{r+1}$ is never enabled, hence it is starved.
 This contradicts the liveness property of $\mathcal{A}$ and proves the result. \end{proof}

-The second main result of this section is that there exists no $(1,r)-$ftss algorithm for priority \textbf{AU} under a strongly fair daemon for any natural number $r$ if the degree of the graph modeling the network is greater or equal to 3. (see Proposition \ref{prop:impSFPri}).
+The second main result of this section is that there exists no universal $(1,r)-$ftss algorithm for priority \textbf{AU} under a strongly fair daemon for any natural number $r$ if the degree of the graph modeling the network is at least 3. (see Proposition \ref{prop:impSFPri}).

-To prove this result we assume the contrary and we construct an execution starting from the configuration $\gamma_{0}^{0}$ of Figure \ref{fig:Figure6} verifying the strongly fair scheduling which starves $p_{r+1}$, that contradicts the liveness of the algorithm.
+We prove this result by contradiction.
+We construct an execution starting from the configuration $\gamma_{0}^{0}$ of Figure \ref{fig:Figure6} satisfying the strongly fair scheduling that starves $p_{r+1}$, which contradicts the liveness of the algorithm.

-\begin{proposition} For any natural number $r$, there exists no $(1,r)-$ftss algorithm for \emph{priority} \textbf{AU} under a strongly fair daemon if the graph modeling the network has a degree greater or equal to 3. \end{proposition}
+\begin{proposition} For any natural number $r$, there exists no universal $(1,r)-$ftss algorithm for \emph{priority} \textbf{AU} under a strongly fair daemon if the system has a maximal degree of at least 3. \end{proposition}